Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 c) to inform the public about the ethical rules of journalistic work.
 2. Acceding to the Code of Ethics does not prevent media or editorial board from applying own ethical rules that do not contradict the Code of Ethics.

 ### II.
-THE BASIC PRINCIPLES OF JOURNALIST’S WORK
+THE BASIC PRINCIPLES OF JOURNALIST'S WORK

-1. Primary values of journalist’s work are values of personal freedom, justice and decency.
+1. Primary values of journalist's work are values of personal freedom, justice and decency.
 In their work, they promote these values in society.
 2. The main principles governing the journalist in his or her work are impartiality, balance, objectivity, honesty, truthfulness, accountability and consistent verification of facts.
 3. The journalist takes care that all of his or her public statements do not contradict the basic principles of journalism laid down in the paragraph 1 and 2 of this Article.